blazevskib/CEH-PRACTICAL-NOTES/CEH MASTER NOTES.md

 from the drop down of "Packet list", also change "narrow & wide" to "Narrow UTF-8 & ASCII", and then type "pwd" in the find section.

 **To the Find DOS & DDOS**
-go to Statistics and Select Conversations , sort by packets in IPv4 based on number of Packets transfer Statistics > Conversations > IPv4 > Packets
+Go to Statistics and Select Conversations , sort by packets in IPv4 based on number of Packets transfer Statistics > Conversations > IPv4 > Packets
 To find DOS (SYN and ACK) : tcp.flags.syn == 1  , tcp.flags.syn == 1 and tcp.flags.ack == 0

+**To find sniffing**
+Ctrl+F duplicate

+**IoT**
+Filter mqtt

 ### Follow up Streams
 select_packet > follow > TCP Stream

+**To find message hidden with CovertTCP**
+Apply filter tcp.
+Under IPv4 -> Identification follow the message.

 | Finding Files | 3 |
 | Finding Comments | 4 |